AngularClass/angular-modules/README.md

 </p>

 ---
-# angular2-modules
+# AngularClass Angular Modules
-Angular 2 modules by @AngularClass
+Angular 2 and Angular 4 modules by @AngularClass